customerio/customerio-python/README.md

 You can pass any keyword arguments to the `identify` and `track` methods.
 These kwargs will be converted to custom attributes.

+### Note regarding timestamps

+The library will automatically convert any datetime objects into UNIX timestamps, but assumes that you are using naive (not TZ-aware) datetime objects when generating a timestamp.
+Please ensure that any datetime objects get converted into a naive form before sending with customerio-python.

 ## Thanks

 * [Dimitriy Narkevich](https://github.com/dimier) for creating the library.